sejal129/breast-cancer-ml/README.md

 ##### 2. Splitting the dataset into a training set and test set
 The dataset was splitted using the test_train_split function imported from model_selection.

-Out of Approx. 700 instances, 20% were splitted into test set remaining 80% were kept to train the dataset called as X_train, y_train, X_test, y_test.
+Out of Approx. 700 instances, 20% were splitted into test set and remaining 80% were kept to train the dataset called as X_train, y_train, X_test, y_test.

 ### Part 2: Training and Inference
 ##### 1. Training the logistic regression model on the training set